pulseflow/petal/packages/eslint-config/README.md

 ### vscode support

-install the [vscode eslint extension][vscode] and add the following settings to your `.vscode/settings.json`:
+install the [vscode eslint extension] and add the following settings to your `.vscode/settings.json`:

 ```jsonc
 {